 6.1.
-SEP resources and responsibilities
+Updated SEP Resources and Responsibilities

-The management, coordination and implementation of the SEP and its integral tasks will be the responsibility of dedicated team members within REG-EDCL PCU and its contractors.
+The management, coordination and implementation of the updated SEP and its integral tasks will be the responsibility of dedicated team members within REG-EDCL PCU and its contractors.
 The roles and responsibilities of the organizations are presented below.

-Environmental and Social Safeguards Specialists who will be at the Central Level (REG-EDCL PCU) will supervise energy project Liaison Officers who are based at District level and work closely with REG branch manager and District One Stop Center who will consolidate the report from Grievance redress committee and report to EDCL Social and Environmental safeguards specialists.
-The safeguards specialists at central level will prepare a report to be submitted to the WB and those concerned.
+Senior Environmental and Social Safeguards Specialist who will be at the Central Level (REG-EDCL PCU) will supervise energy project Liaison Officers who are based at District level and work closely with REG branch managers and District One Stop Center who will consolidate the report from Grievance redress committee and report to EDCL/RUEAP-EAQIP Senior Social and Environmental safeguards specialists.
+The senior safeguards specialists at central level will prepare a report to be submitted to the WB and other concerned stakeholders.